AEADataEditor/aea-de-guidance/sample-language-report.md

 > [REQUIRED] Please provide a clear description of access modality and location for this dataset.
 Please specify how long the data will be preserved in the restricted-access location.

+> [REQUIRED] Please provide a clear description of access modality and location for this dataset.
+Please verify that your license allows you to redistribute Haver Analytics data.
+For Haver Analytics, provide the "mnemonic" name.
+If a permission to redistribute these data has been obtained, store it within the openICPSR repository.

+> [REQUIRED] Please provide a clear description of access modality and location for this dataset.
+For Bloomberg data, provide the "ticker".
+If a permission to redistribute these data has been obtained, store it within the openICPSR repository.

 > [REQUIRED] Please specify how long the data will be preserved in the restricted-access location.

 > [SUGGESTED] The default AEA bibtex style file does not display URLs in the bibliography.
 A workaround might be to use the slightly modified [draft style file](https://github.com/AEADataEditor/aea-de-guidance/blob/master/citations/aea-mod.bst) or the `econ` style file referenced [here](https://www.aeaweb.org/journals/policies/random-author-order).